tesselslate/Starforge/README.md

 ---
 # Contributing
-Contributions are currently not accepted.
+Public contributions are currently not accepted.
 You are, however, welcome to create a fork of your own.
 While it's preferred that in doing so you change the name and logo of your version of the project, I can't force you to do so.

 ---
 # License